Final repatriation flight evacuates 78 Thai nationals from Maldives, Sri Lanka

 Organised jointly by the Royal Thai Embassy in Colombo, Sri Lanka and the Royal Thai Consulate in the Maldives, this was the third flight under the repatriation mission to return Thai nationals, who requested to do so at the Embassy.

-According to the Ministry of Foreign Affairs, 16 Thai citizens were repatriated from the Maldives, while 63 were evacuated from neighbouring Sri Lanka, via a chartered flight on the Maldives’ national carrier, ‘Maldivian’.
+According to the consulate, 15 Thai citizens were repatriated from the Maldives, while 63 were evacuated from neighbouring Sri Lanka, via a chartered flight on the Maldives’ national carrier, ‘Maldivian’.

 The 4th and the last repatriation flight for Thai nationals will return today 15 & 63 Thais from Male’ and Colombo respectively onboard a chartered @MaldivianAero flight.
 We have helped a total of 349 Thais from Maldives to return home during this pandemic.
 Thanks all who helped. pic.twitter.com/hSiEoXlOCD